Leomendoza13/histopatho_chowder/docs/report.md

 To simplify ensemble training similar to the train.py script, I created an ensemble.py CLI script that can be used with many models.
 The parameters can be specified for the models, but they have to be the same for each of them.
 For more information, please refer [Ensemble Prediction](../README.md#Ensemble-Prediction) in the README.md file.

-I tried to reproduce the experiment of the paper, using 50 chowders with differents weights initialization but unfortunately, the results were not improved.
+I tried to reproduce the experiment of the paper, using 50 chowders with differents weights initialization but unfortunately, the result was not relevant.

 ### Solutions

-- Test with different sets of ensemble
+- Test with different ensemble sets
-- Test ensemble prediction with differents Chowder hyperparameters
+- Test ensemble predictions with different Chowder hyperparameters
-- Hyperparameters Tuning (process of adjusting the settings of machine learning algorithm to optimize its performance on a given dataset)
+- Hyperparameters Tuning (process of adjusting the settings of machine learning algorithms to optimize its performance on a given dataset)